-832 Huck embroidery on Huck toweling creating a minimum 2 inch wide border design.
+832 Huck embroidery on Huck toweling creating a minimum 2 inch wide border design or created on evenweave fabric such as Aida cloth.
+Embroidered area equivalent to 3x3 inches or larger.
+Such as bookmark, mug rug.

 833 Swedish weaving on Monk's cloth creating a minimum of 6 inch wide border design.